Plot lines, polygons, and symbols in 2-D

 first to be converted into a series of 2-point line segments before plotting.

-Reads the multisegment file xfile.txt and places symbols at the intersections between the decorated lines and the lines in xfile.txt.
+Read the ASCII multisegment file xfile.txt and places symbols at the intersections between the decorated lines and the lines in xfile.txt.
 X will resample the lines first along great-circle arcs.

-The optional symbolinfo controls the specifics of the symbol selection and formatting and consists of a concatenated string made up of any of the following control arguments:
+The required symbolinfo controls the specifics of the symbol selection and formatting and consists of a concatenated string made up of any of the following modifiers:

-Turns on debug which will draw helper points and lines to illustrate the workings of the decorated line setup.
+Turn on debug, which will draw helper points and lines to illustrate the workings of the decorated line setup.
+Optionally append the pen to use [MAP_DEFAULT_PEN].

 Make the main decorated line invisible [Draw it using pen settings provided by -W].